-12:235-13.4 Calculation and notification of surcharge
+12:235-11.4 Calculation and notification of surcharge

-(a) Insurers shall include the surcharge percentages as provided by the Department of Insurance, for both the Second Injury Fund and the Uninsured Employers' Fund, respectively, on each policyholder's premium notice.

-- (b) The surcharge amounts shall be calculated by multiplying the surcharge rate by the standard premium. - (c) The resulting surcharge amounts shall be stated by the insurer separately on the premium notice. - (d) The surcharge shall be remitted to the insurer in accordance with the payment schedule established by the insurer for the policyholder, for the annual policy term. - (e) Self-insured employers shall be notified of their share of the surcharge by September 15 of the calendar year that precedes the year for which the surcharge applies.
+- (a) Insurers shall include the surcharge percentages as provided by the Department of Insurance, for both the Second Injury Fund and the Uninsured Employer's Fund, respectively, on each policyholder's premium notice. - (b) The surcharge amounts shall be calculated by multiplying the surcharge rate by the standard premium.
+For quarters after December 31, 1998, the surcharge amounts shall be calculated by multiplying the surcharge by the modified premium. - (c) The resulting surcharge amounts shall be stated by the insurer separately on the premium notice. - (d) The surcharge shall be remitted to the insurer in accordance with the payment schedule established by the insurer for the policyholder, for the annual policy term. - (e) Self-insured employers shall be notified of their share of the surcharge by September 15 of the calendar year that precedes the year for which the surcharge applies.